 If the girls in The World God Only Knows remember everything they’ve gone through, Keima would have the biggest harem ever!
 However, that's not the case.
 This anime is about Keima, the number of girls he's conquered (making this a true HRM anime), and how they forget everything after he conquers them.

 If it’s anything that concerns games (especially dating games), nothing can’t be conquered by Katsuragi Keima.
 That's all he's prided himself on his whole life—playing games.
 Then, one day, a demon girl by the name of Elucia seeks him out in order to get him to help her capture escaped souls that now reside in the void of girls’ hearts.
 So, much like he does with his dating games, Keima only has to make the girls fall in love with him in order to manifest the souls and capture them in the process—all in real life!

 2. Date A Live

-Date A Live - Trailer
+Date A Live - Opening

 1. To Love-Ru

 Rito Yuuki is struggling with his love life.
 He can't seem to muster up the courage to confess to the girl he likes at school.
 Then, one day, everything took a much more complicated turn.
-While bathing, a girl named Lala suddenly manifested in the same bathtub he was on and claimed that she was an alien from the planet of Deviluke.
+While bathing, a girl named Lala suddenly manifested in the same bathtub he was in and claimed that she was an alien from the planet of Deviluke.
 To make matters worse, she’s being chased by mysterious people from her planet.
 Rito jumps in to protect her not knowing that what he’s doing shall soon cause a big misunderstanding later on.